 How Do I Use Blend to Read CVC Words?

 With these cards, there is no mystery to solve or puzzle to figure out.
-There is a specific keyword picture for easy reference above each letter to assist your students with the letter-sound relationship.
-I used a consistent set of keyword pictures.
-For example, a is always an apple and m is always a mitten.
+There is a specific key word picture for easy reference above each letter to assist your students with the letter-sound relationship.

-Make sure your students are familiar with the keyword pictures.
+Make sure your students are familiar with the key word pictures.
 Check out this blog post, How to Effectively Introduce Letters and Sounds the Multi-Sensory Way, for more information or simply download a set of free Letter-Sound Picture Cards from my TpT store to get started.

-There is a dot below each letter.
-Touch each dot and say the sound that letter represents.
-Use the keyword picture, as needed, to recall the sound.
-For instance, say t, table, /t/; the letter name, the keyword picture, and the sound.
-Then, blend the sounds together to read the word sweeping your finger along the arrow.
+- Use the keyword picture, for support, as needed, to recall the sound.
+For instance, they will say t, table, /t/; the letter name, the key word picture, and the sound.

 Before You Go…

-Click on the highlighted words to download the free Letter-Sound Picture Cards or the sample resource Blend to Read Short A Words With Keyword Pictures.
+Click on the highlighted words to download the free Letter-Sound Picture Cards or the sample resource Blend to Read Short A CVC Words With Keyword Pictures.

 You can also purchase Blend to Read CVC Words With Keyword Pictures from my TpT store.

 Read these blog posts for more ideas and resources for teaching CVC words.
-Then, check out the Phonics section of my Teachers Pay Teachers store for even more resources.
+Then, check out the Phonics Section of my Teachers Pay Teachers store for even more resources.

 Title image photo is by Speaking of Images.